 The newsletter bar may be lower than when you’re trying to drive registrations or logins or an account-type relationship, so it’s easier to be more… should I say persistent, and care less about scaring visitors away.
 But this is all part of a chain of actions you take to get your users and customers to tell you more.

 You need them to login so you can develop a first party relationship.
 Gordon explains: “Sophi for First Party Data, very similar to Sophi Dynamic Paywall Engine, treats this as a problem of progressive disclosure – how do you get from one piece of data about your visitor, to two pieces of data, to a completely different relationship with higher loyalty, retention and engagement.”
 The key here is that Sophi understands when and where some of these steps can be skipped in order to get a consumer to your end goal faster.

 Companies usually follow the ordered steps of first asking a user to register, then asking for their credit card for a sale or subscription, and so on.
-All these steps are great opportunities to activate your first party data strategy and learn about your customer, but not every consumer needs to follow those steps in that progressive order.
+All these steps are great opportunities to activate your first party data - or zero party data - strategy, and learn about your customer.
+However, not every consumer needs to follow those steps in that progressive order.
 Making everyone follow the same path regardless of who they are and where they are in the buying cycle is a slow, ineffective process that can be optimized using artificial intelligence and machine learning-powered solutions like Sophi for First Party Data, which has visible advantages over more progressive data strategies.